Table of Contents

 Best Air Bike

-The Schwinn Airdyne Pro is the best air bike currently available.
+If you haven't heard yet from the thousands who've bought one, the Rogue Echo Bike is the best air bike currently available.
 Featuring a belt-driven system that is prone to fewer problems than chain-driven systems as well as an easy to read monitor and premium materials used throughout, there is not a better air bike currently being made.

 Our budget pick for the best air bike for CrossFit is the Assault Air Bike.
 Although we've reviewed a very similar bike in the past (Xebex Air Bike) and usually recommend it, we believe that due to the Assault Bike being used in CrossFit more often and the bikes being the same price currently that the Assault Air Bike is the best budget option for most reading this.